cbourke/ComputerScienceI/hacks/hack13.0/readme.md

 -   In addition, you must create a main test driver program that demonstrates your reports with an array that contains at least 5 airports.
 Name this file `airportReport.c` and hand it in.

--   You may (in fact are encouraged) to define any additional "helper" functions that may help you.

 -   To facilitate grading, formatting your output will have to be done in a very specific way.
 First, we've provided an outline of the